deivdev/dotfiles/README.md

-# This will become the deivdev Handbook.
+# This will be the deivdev Handbook.

 ###### 19.02.2022